 8) When to call the vet (red flags)

-- Blood in stool (bright red) or black/tarry stool.
+- Blood in stool or black/tarry stool

-- Severe lethargy, weakness, collapse, or disorientation.
+- Severe lethargy, weakness, collapse, or disorientation

-- Fever (suspected), painful abdomen, or significant discomfort.
+- Fever, painful abdomen, or obvious discomfort

-- Refusing food and water or not urinating normally.
+- Refusing food and water or not urinating normally

-- Possible toxin exposure (plants, cleaners, medications, essential oils, insecticides).
+- Possible toxin exposure

 9) What the vet may check or test